-I recently re-read Wired Style, the classic Web usage manual from the late '90s.
-At the time, it was cutting edge, but it now has a whole lot of words that we don't use anymore.
-Here are the top 15 of Wired Style's now-outdated acronyms from the early days of the 'Net—how many did you recognize?
+At the time it was published in the late 1990s, the classic Web usage manual Wired Style was cutting edge—but it now has a whole lot of words that we don't use anymore.
+Here are the top 16 of Wired Style's now-outdated acronyms from the early days of the 'Net.
+How many did you recognize?

 No one said early "websters" were always polite.
 CHA stands for "click here a**hole."
 And in the '90s, that click might have been on a "hotlink" or "hotspot."